 - Investigation should always seek to determine the underlying cause.

 - Pyogenic liver abscess: the UK study reported the use of a third-generation cephalosporin plus an anti-anaerobic agent such as metronidazole as the most commonly used first-line treatment.
 A penicillin plus metronidazole were used second-line.
 Antibiotic resistance is an increasing problem.
 Factors likely to increase this risk include indwelling biliary stents, recurrent cholangitis and multiple courses of antibiotics.
 Treatment may be needed for up to 12 weeks and should be guided by the clinical picture, culture results, local microbiological advice and radiological monitoring.

-- Amoebic liver abscess: metronidazole is the treatment of choice.
-95% of patients with amoebic liver abscess recover with this alone.
-Most patients show a response to treatment within 72-96 hours.
-Diloxanide furoate should be prescribed for 10 days to eliminate intestinal amoebae after the abscess has been successfully treated.
+- Amoebic liver abscess: metronidazole is the treatment of choice. >90% of patients with amoebic liver abscess recover with this alone.
+Most patients show a response to treatment within 4 days.
+A luminal agent such as diloxanide furoate should also be prescribed for 10 days to eliminate intestinal amoebae after the abscess has been successfully treated.

 - Antifungal agents such as amphotericin are used if fungal abscess is suspected.

 - Most patients with pyogenic liver abscess and those with very large amoebic abscesses, may not recover with antibiotics alone and need drainage guided by ultrasonography or CT.